-With all these digital tools that enable employees to work whenever and wherever, the push for adequate work-life balance will continue to be a dominant focus for many workers — and one of the recruitment and job trends to keep an eye on.
+With all these digital tools that enable employees to work whenever and wherever, and increased awareness of working from home benefits, the push for adequate work-life balance will continue to be a dominant focus for many workers — and one of the recruitment and job trends to keep an eye on.

 In order to stay competitive, companies will need to prove to employees that this is a shared value.